wdi-sf-fall/notes/week_10_angular_and_reviews/day_04_more_js/closures.md

 > and I do.
 In Javaland, you see, nouns [objects] are very
 > important, by order of the King himself.
 Nouns are the most
 > important citizens in the Kingdom.
 They parade around looking
-> distinguished in their showy finery , which is provided by
+> distinguished in their showy finery, which is provided by
 > the Adjectives, who are quite relieved at their lot in life.
 > The Adjectives are nowhere near as high-class as the Nouns,
 > but they consider themselves quite lucky that they weren't